Rootprint stores its state in PostgreSQL, not SQLite. The bundled Docker Compose file runs a

 The first-admin setup wizard at/auth/setup-admin is served only while the first_admin_claimed

 row is absent from the app_settings table.
-Deleting your admin users alone is not enough — the
+Deleting your admin users alone is not enough.
+The

 flag persists, so the wizard stays closed.
 You must remove both.